-During calculations Stormwater Studio automatically uses built-in rainfall data.
-The software ships with default data for which is useful while getting to know the program.
-But eventually you’ll want to setup your own local data.
-The program stores this data in a separate file with an “idf” file extension.
+Stormwater Studio utilizes integrated rainfall data during its calculations.
+The software comes preloaded with default data, which is beneficial for familiarizing yourself with the program.
+However, you will eventually want to configure your own local data.
+This information is stored in a separate file with an “.idf” extension.

-If you have setup several unique IDF curves for a variety of locations, you can open any one of them at any time to use for your current project.
+If you have created multiple unique IDF curves for different locations, you can easily access any of them whenever needed for your current project.

-All rainfall files are embedded in each project file so it is not necessary, for example, to email an associate, the .sws project file and the associated .idf rainfall file.
+All rainfall files are integrated within each project file, eliminating the need to send both the .sws project file and the corresponding .idf rainfall file to a colleague.

 Use RainMaps™